letierney/jemison-playbook/docs/introduction/contributing.md

 You can find the playbook repo here.

 ## How to suggest edits
-There are two ways to suggest edits to the playbook.
+There are three ways to suggest edits to the playbook.

-1. From a playbook article
+1. Directly from the playbook article
-2. Online using the web editor
+2. Using an online code editor
-3. On your computer using a Code Editor
+3. Using a code editor on your computer

 All ways will allow you to edit the playbook.
 Editing on your computer will allow you to see changes before they are merged and deployed to the live site but if you are new to GitLab then you may find it easier to edit the playbook online.